 “[Scaffolding is] a process that enables a child or novice to solve a task or achieve a goal that would be beyond his unassisted efforts” (Wood et al., 1976, p.
 90).

-Dr. Bruner was a famous psychologist that developed several respected theories in educational psychology and impacted the careers of famous scholars, including Dr. Howard Gardner.
+Dr. Bruner was a famous psychologist that developed several respected theories in educational psychology (such as the spiral curriculum) and impacted the careers of famous scholars, including Dr. Howard Gardner.

 Scaffolding Examples in Education

 - Providing hints – if a student is struggling to find the answer or know what the next step is, the teacher can provide some hints to give them a nudge in the right direction.

 - Modelling – a kindergarten teacher demonstrates to her students that when she gets stuck counting, she stops and starts over again.

 - Probing questions – a teacher can use the Socratic method to ask students a series of questions that will help them find the answer for themselves.

 - Gradual release of responsibility – A strategy where the teacher starts by modelling, then doing the tasks with the students, then allowing the students to do the task on their own.

 - Guided practice – A version of gradual release of responsibility where learning transitions from teacher-centered to student-centered as the student’s abilities progress.

 - Providing supportive resources – before discussing an issue, the teacher provides a handout with facts that students can use; at the end of the discussion the students engage in a reflection activity.

 - Visual aids – A type of supportive resource is a visual aid, which can be put on the wall so students can look to the aids to be kept on track or receive tips.